lucj/k0s-family/content/k0smotron/mgmt-cluster/_index.md

     protocol: TCP
 ```

-Next, we create the cluster.
+Next, create the cluster.

 ```bash
 kind create cluster --name mgmt --config config.yaml
 ```

-Then, we switch the Kubernetes context to access our newly created cluster.
+Then, switch the Kubernetes context to access our newly created cluster.

 ```bash
 kubectl config use-context kind-mgmt
 ```

-Our onde-node cluster is up and running.
+Your one-node management cluster is up and running.

 ```bash
 $ kubectl get no